-If your agency has more than one COPS grant or a grant from another federal agency, funds received under one project may not be used to support another project without specific written authorization from COPS, or in the case of a grant from another agency, from both awarding agencies.
+If your agency has more than one COPS Office grant or a grant from another federal agency, funds received under one project may not be used to support another project without specific written authorization from the COPS Office, or in the case of a grant from another agency, from both awarding agencies.
 Your accounting systems and financial records must reflect expenditures for each project separately.